aborrero/ral-arturo.org/_posts/2018-09-12-dhcp-static-route.md

 <!--more-->

-The starting situation was a working DHCP clinet/server deployment.
-Some standard virtual machines would request for their network setup over the network.
+The starting situation is a working DHCP clinet/server deployment.
+Some standard virtual machines would request their network setup over the network.
 Nothing new.
 The DHCP server is dnsmasq, and the daemon is running under Openstack control, but this has nothing to do with the DHCP problem itself.

-By default, it seems dnsmasq sends to clients the `Routers (code 3)` option, which usually contains the gateway for clients in the subnet to use.
+By default, it seems dnsmasq sends to clients the `Routers (code 3)` option, which usually contains the default gateway for clients to use.
 My situation required to distribute one additional static route for another subnet.
 My idea was for DHCP clients to end with this simple routing table: